 “I am not a lawyer, but…”.
 Of course, you are not a lawyer, that’s why you are a real estate agent.

 After a brief moment of tension, she agreed.
 And promised to send me a new version with a proposal for buying agreement.
 I won an addition of three-sided signatures in the footer.

 A term excluding the penalty, If I won’t manage to secure financing from the bank recommended by the real estate agency.

 Lowering a reservation fee or postponing it after a final agreement is signed was a no go.
 I get it, she would risk, that deal will fall apart after 2 months and it will be a waste of time for everyone.
-It’s true, that with paying later term, its win for me and lose for her.
+It’s true, that with paying later term, its win for me and a loss for her.

 I didn’t want to push the luck too much and agreed to revise the contract and let her know later.

-Buying agreement seemed OK for it being the first draft.
+The buying agreement seemed OK for it being the first draft.
 But I again missed a lot of terms protecting me from one side’s misconduct.
 But there was no time to think about it yet.